Hampshire's home ground will host five ICC Men's Cricket World Cup 2019 group fixtures.

 Plan ahead so you can make the most out of your day at the Hampshire Bowl during the ICC Men’s Cricket World Cup 2019.

-A free shuttle from Southampton Airport Parkway rail station makes public transport a convenient possibility.
+The most convenient way to get to the ground is via the shuttle from Southampton Airport Parkway rail station.
 Trains run regularly from London and Weymouth and the shuttle takes approximately 15 minutes to travel to its stop right outside the venue.
-There are also free event shuttles from Hedge End Station and the Red Funnel ferry terminal in Southampton, as well as public buses from the city centre and the local area.
+There are also event shuttles from Hedge End Station and the Red Funnel ferry terminal in Southampton, as well as public buses from the city centre and the local area.
 The following links provide further information:

 There is also a designated drop-off area and separate pick-up areas for taxis and private vehicles, as well as the on-site taxi booking facility.